DNC speaker schedule remains unknown, but some names are emerging

-The DNC speaker schedule has not yet been released ahead of next week’s convention in Chicago, but some big names are already being linked to the proceedings in the Windy City.
+Some big names are expected to take the stage at the Democratic National Convention in Chicago next week, though a an official speaker schedule has yet to be released.

-What’s known is that Minnesota Gov. Tim Walz will take the stage on Wednesday as part of his formal address accepting the party’s nomination for the vice-presidential slot on the ticket.
+What’s known is that Minnesota Gov. Tim Walz will deliver a speech on Wednesday as part of his formal address accepting the party’s nomination for the vice-presidential slot on the ticket.
 Vice President Kamala Harris will then address the convention Thursday night to accept the party’s presidential nomination.

 Outside of those names, we have reports on participants in the convention, and here’s a rundown of who you can expect to see on stage at the DNC next week.